GoogleChrome/web.dev/src/site/content/en/metrics/user-centric-performance-metrics/index.md

   controlled environment.
 - **In the field**: on real users actually loading and interacting with the page

-Neither of these options is necessarily better or worse than the other—in fact you generally want to use both to ensure good performance.
+Neither of these options is necessarily better or worse than the other&mdash;in fact you generally want to use both to ensure good performance.

 ### In the lab